'Asset allocation' is the hardest subject in investment. It is also the most important.

 Commodities and collectables are two other groups worth mentioning.
 Though we don't recommend them.

 Can't we divide groups of assets with finer cuts?

 Well, yes.
 We don't really want to do it, because we think you should keep it simple.
 But we will mention some common subdivisions:

 - In property: your own house(s), retail ('buy-to-let') and commercial.

 - In bonds: UK government ('gilts') and 'other' (foreign government, investment grade corporates through to junk bonds).
 Perhaps the most important: index-linked bonds (a subset of gilts)

 - In shares - too many to mention.

 What do we do now?

-Get some specific advice.
-In the words of one witness to a Treasury Select Committee investigation: "there is almost universally no attention given to asset allocation by advisers in this country.
+Get some specific, unbiased, personal advice - if you can find it.
+In the words of one witness to a Treasury Select Committee investigation: "There is almost universally no attention given to asset allocation by advisers in this country.
 Their focus is on product purchase."